alfonsomartinezdev/tha/README.md

 ## Approach

-I went with a straightforward approach that prioritizes readability:
+I went with a straightforward approach that prioritizes readability for devs and users:

 1. *First pass*: Collect all valid section IDs from the document (anything with an `id` attribute matching our section number pattern)
 2. *Second pass*: Find and linkify section references in text nodes. **We're determining what a "section reference" is through a mixture of regex and comparing against the section IDs we collected earlier**.